-TARP Housing Programs: In February 2009 the Treasury announced a comprehensive housing program utilizing up to \$50 billion in TARP funding.
-The Government-Sponsored Enterprises: Fannie Mae and Freddie Mac participated in the housing programs both as Treasury's financial agents, and by implementing similar policies for their own mortgage portfolios.
+TARP Housing Programs: In February 2009 Treasury created three housing programs utilizing up to \$50 billion in TARP funding.
+The Government-Sponsored Enterprises, Fannie Mae and Freddie Mac, participated in the housing programs both as Treasury's financial agents, and by implementing similar policies for their own mortgage portfolios.
 Following the enactment of the 2010 Dodd-Frank Wall Street Reform Act, Treasury reduced its commitments to TARP housing programs to \$45.6 billion.
-These programs fall into three initiatives:
+These programs are:

-- Making Home Affordable (MHA); - Housing Finance Agency (HFA) Hardest-Hit Fund (HHF); and - Federal Housing Administration (FHA) Refinance Program.15
+- Making Home Affordable (MHA); - Housing Finance Agency (HFA) Hardest-Hit Fund (HHF); and - Federal Housing Administration (FHA) Refinance Program.16

-Making Home Affordable (MHA): Programs under MHA included the Home Affordable Modification Program (HAMP), FHA-HAMP, 16 the Second Lien Modification Program, and Rural Development-HAMP.
-17 MHA also included the Home Affordable Foreclosure Alternatives Program, which provided short sale and deed-in-lieu of foreclosure opportunities to borrowers, as well as assistance to borrowers who are unemployed or underwater
+Making Home Affordable (MHA): Programs under MHA included the Home Affordable Modification Program (HAMP), FHA-HAMP, the Second Lien Modification Program, and Rural Development-HAMP.
+MHA also included the Home Affordable Foreclosure Alternatives Program, which provided short sale and deed-in-lieu of foreclosure opportunities to borrowers, as well as assistance to borrowers who are unemployed or underwater (owe more than their home is worth).
+On December 31, 2016 the application window for MHA

-13 Chrysler repayments of \$11.1 billion include \$560 million in proceeds from the sale of Treasury's 6 percent fully diluted equity interest in Chrysler to Fiat and Treasury's interest in an agreement with the United Automobile Worker's retiree trust that were executed on July 21, 2011.
+14 Chrysler repayments of \$11.1 billion include \$560 million in proceeds from the sale of Treasury's 6 percent fully diluted equity interest in Chrysler to Fiat and Treasury's interest in an agreement with the United Automobile Worker's retiree trust that were executed on July 21, 2011.

-$^{^{14}}$ This excludes the \$884 million loan to GM that was converted to GMAC common stock.
+$^{^{15}}$ This excludes the \$884 million loan to GM that was converted to GMAC common stock.

-15 The FHA Refinance Program is run by the Department of Housing and Urban Development (HUD), but is supported by Treasury through TARP with letter of credit to cover a share of any losses on these particular FHA Refinance loans.
+16The FHA Refinance Program is supported by Treasury through TARP via a letter of credit to cover a share of any losses on these particular FHA Refinance loans.
 This program has also been referred to as the FHA Short Refinance Program or Option in other reporting.